-Revenues and operating profit for the year ended December 31, 2016, are \$77 million and \$8 million, respectively (2015 nil).
+Revenues, service concession arrangement costs and operating profit for the year ended December 31, 2017, are \$516 million, \$456 million and \$60 million, respectively (2016 - \$77 million, \$69 million and \$8 million).

-16. SHORT-TERM DEBT
+17. SHORT-TERM DEBT

-At December 31, 2016, the Company had \$55 million of commercial paper outstanding at an interest rate of 0.89 per cent, maturing in January 2017 (2015 - nil).
-The commercial paper is supported by the Company's long-term committed credit facilities (Note 25).
+At December 31, 2017, the Company had borrowed \$10 million of short-term debt under its short-term committed credit facilities at an interest rate of 3.20 per cent maturing in June 2018.
+(2016 - \$55 million of commercial paper at an interest rate of 0.89 per cent, maturing in January 2017).

-17. ASSET RETIREMENT OBLIGATIONS AND OTHER PROVISIONS
+18. ASSET RETIREMENT OBLIGATIONS AND OTHER PROVISIONS

-Asset retirement obligations (AROs) represent the present value of the costs to be incurred to retire the Company's power generation plants and natural gas liquids extraction and processing plants.
+Asset retirement obligations (AROs) represent the present value of the costs to be incurred to retire the Company's power generation plants, natural gas storage facilities and processing plants.
 The other provision relates mainly to restructuring costs and expected warranty claims on modular buildings.